adammj/ecg-sleep-staging/docs/index.md

 # Repository

-The repository contains everything you need to do the following:
+The [GitHub repository](https://github.com/adammj/ecg-sleep-staging) contains everything you need to do the following:

 1. Score your own data
 2. Prepare your data